MrYang259/GodotSimpleFPSController/README.md

 GDScript based FP controller, joypad surpported, Godot version 4.0.3 or later

 # Feature

+WASD to move,F to toggle flashlight, shift to run, joypad is similar to HALO's reclaimer settings

 You can swtich to joypads seamlessly

 Basic sprint jump and flashlight